 Once people have finished using an aged care service, they are ‘discharged’, and information on their reasons for leaving care and how long they were in care are recorded.
 This section reports on such exits from residential care and home care.

-People spent an average of 2 and a half years in permanent residential aged care, whereas people in respite care stayed for an average of just under 1 month (25 days).
+- People spent an average of almost 2 and a half years in permanent residential aged care, whereas people in respite care stayed for an average of just under 1 month (26 days).

-People spent an average of just over a year and a half in home care.
+- People spent an average of just over 2 years in home care.

-Just over 80% of exits from permanent residential care were due to death, compared with 19% from home care.
+- More than 80% of exits from permanent residential care were due to death, compared with 30% from home care.

 Why do people leave aged care?